NuevoFoundation/workshops/content/english/python-basics/conditional-statements-loops/else-if-statement.md

 weight: 2
 ---

-In the last exercise, We learned basic if-else conditions.
+In the last exercise, we learned basic if-else conditions.
 If you need a quick refresher, you can review <a href="../../python-basics/conditional-statements"> Conditional statements</a>.

 In this section, we'll expand to introduce a new condition called "elif".